polyccon/cv/CV.md

 ## <a name="experience">Experience</a>

-* 2018, __ASI Fellowship__,  project with SherlockM engineering team,  at ASI Data Science.
+* 2018, __Data Engineering__ project with the SherlockM engineering team,  at ASI Data Science.

 SherlockML is a data science development platform, developed by ASI Data Science.
 I developed an automatic machine learning [API](https://hopper.api.sherlockml.io)  using